sashperso/satellite-hc/README.md

 git push -uf origin main
 ```
 More information on contributing and GitOps can be found in the CONTRIBUTING.md file.

+## Usage
+The following instructions allow the user to conduct a Satellite health check on their local machine:

+$ git clone <url>
+$ cd ~/automated_satellite_health_check
+$ ansible-playbook satellite_hc_init.yml -u <root_user> --ask-pass
+Enter root password
+$ cat ./satellite_hc_report_<satellite_hostname>

+How to Generate the PDF Report:

+IMPORTANT: Ensure you have changed the customer variables listed in vars/customer-vars.adoc prior to commencing these steps.
+$ cd ~/automated_satellite_health_check
+$ sh generate-pdf -f 'satellite_hc_report"<<ansible_hostname>>".doc'

+NOTE: Use sh generate-pdf -h to learn more about the PDF generation options available to you.

 # Project Benefits
 ### Strengths